Labour Practices Learn how to correctly analyse this topic.

 Impact assessment

 In your analysis, examine the company’s treatment of employees and suppliers.
-To quantify the impact, including data on how many people are trapped in forced labour in the company’s supply chain, describe the conditions they endure, and what basic rights and labour standards are being violated.
+To quantify the impact, include data on how many people are trapped in forced labour in the company’s supply chain, describe the conditions they endure, and what basic rights and labour standards are being violated.
 Consider how the workers’ health, socioeconomic status and overall well-being are being compromised.

 You may use studies as proxies to report the impact and the IMP framework to describe the what, how much, and who.